How you move through - and eventually beyond a divorce is your choice.

 Mediation is also protected in the United States by the Uniform Mediation Act.
 Making all conversations privileged and confidential except under extraordinary circumstances.

-You can feel comfortable and free to discuss almost anything during mediation sessions.
+You can feel comfortable and free to discuss almost anything during a divorce mediation session.

 You’re going to be sharing the most intimate details of your life with your chosen professional.
 So unless you enjoy putting on a show for the entire world to see, choose the private and confidential process of mediation.